CASUAL VACANCY 2023

 Join our local team and become a Parish Councillor

-There is currently a vacancy for a Parish Councillor.
-The Parish Council would like to fill the vacancy by co-option at the September 2021 meeting.
+There is currently a number of vacancies for a Parish Councillor.
+The Parish Council would like to fill the vacancy by co-option as soon as possible.

 No special qualification is required to be a councillor, indeed it is important that all sorts of people serve as councillors to give good representation of the community.
 Training for new councillors is also available to help assist with understanding the responsibilities of the role.